Linguistics Ph.D.

 Advanced Seminars

 Both before and after advancement to candidacy, all students are expected to participate in advanced courses and research forums.
-Specifically, all students who have not yet advanced to candidacy are required to enroll in at least one advanced seminar at the 3-credit level per semester; all students who have advanced to candidacy and are in sustaining status are required to register for one advanced seminar at the 0-credit level per semester.
-All students are expected to participate in other research forums related to the student's area of specialization (e.g., departmental colloquia, brown bag or lab meetings).
+Specifically, all students who have not yet advanced to candidacy are required to enroll in at least one advanced seminar at the 3-credit level per semester; all students who have advanced to candidacy and are in sustaining status are encouraged to attend one or more advanced seminars each semester.
+All students are expected to participate in department-level research forums (e.g., departmental colloquia, seminars, and brown bags), as well as lab meetings in their area of specialization.

 Students are required to submit two qualifying papers that are judged to be substantial and meet professional standards of scholarship by the qualifying paper committee, which consists of the primary advisor for the paper and a second reader.
 The two papers must be in distinct areas of linguistics, and no faculty member can serve as the primary advisor for both papers.
-A substantial draft of the first paper must be submitted to the student's qualifying paper advisor by the end of the fall semester of the second year.
-The advisor must certify to the committee on graduate studies that an acceptable draft has been submitted.
-By the end of the student's second year, the final version of the first paper must be submitted and approved by the advisor and the committee on graduate studies.
-A substantial draft of the second paper must be submitted to the student's qualifying paper advisor by the end of the fall semester of the third year.
-The advisor must certify to the committee on graduate studies that an acceptable draft has been submitted.
-By the end of the student's third year, the final version of the second paper must be submitted and approved by the advisor and the committee on graduate studies.
+When a QP is completed, the student must pass a closed oral defense with their QP advisor and second reader.
+The defense includes a conference-style oral presentation of the paper (approx. 20 minutes) by the student, followed by Q&A and discussion (approx. 20 minutes).
+The advisor must certify to the Director of Graduate Studies that the QP has been passed.
+Students who are funded by LCS should complete the first Qualifying Paper by the end of the fall semester of the third year.
+The second Qualifying Paper must be completed by the end of the fall semester of the fourth year.

 The dissertation committee will meet with the student to examine the proposal and the qualifications of the student to carry out the proposed research.
 The results of this review will be acceptance into candidacy or a re-examination to be held at a later date to be determined by the dissertation director.
 The committee may also require further course work if deficiencies are found.